kaubu/rust_lemmatizer2/README.md

 ```
 For example:
 ```
-cargo run --bin get_lemmas_from_string "This is an example string." src/lemma_dict.csv vec
+cargo run --bin get_lemmas_from_string "This dog bakes cakes better than your one" ./lemmas.csv txt
 ```

 ### To use in your own project